home-assistant/developers.home-assistant/docs/core/entity/light.md

 Home Assistant includes a utility to scale brightness.

-If the light supports brightness, sometime the brightness value needs scaling:
+If the light supports brightness, sometimes the brightness value needs scaling:

 ```python
 from homeassistant.util.color import value_to_brightness